+h.
 Incorporating Community Input

-Discuss your plan to communicate project progress to the local community, the underserved community(ies) and residents/groups directly affected by the project work, and the local organizations/entities/groups that will be involved in the project, including the frequency and by what method(s) you will use (including methods that offer an alternative to in-person community engagement) and how input will be solicited, considered, and responded to.
+Discuss your plan to communicate project progress to the local community, including residents directly affected by the project work, and the involved organizations/entities/ groups.
+Include the frequency and method(s) you will use (including an alternative to in-person engagement) and how you will meaningfully solicit, consider, and respond to community input.

-TASK DESCRIPTIONS, COST ESTIMATES, AND MEASURING PROGRESS
+(3) TASK DESCRIPTIONS, COST ESTIMATES, AND MEASURING PROGRESS

 Local government applicants may use up to 10% of the total grant award for health monitoring activities.
-The health monitoring activities must be associated with brownfield sites at which at least a Phase II environmental site assessment is conducted and is contaminated with hazardous substances.
+The health monitoring activities must be associated with brownfield sites at which at least a Phase II environmental site assessment is conducted and that are contaminated with hazardous substances.
 Coordination with the local health agency is required.
 Please review the Health Monitoring Fact Sheet for more information.

 In determining costs to include on the “Construction” budget line, EPA recommends that applicants apply the “principal purpose of the contract” test, instead of characterizing discrete tasks that the same contractor will perform.
 If the principal purpose (i.e., 50% or more of the estimated costs) of the contract is for construction services as defined below, then the cost for the contract should be placed on the “Construction” budget line.
-Note, a contract that is principally purposed for construction may include tasks performed by the contractor or its subcontractor that are more characteristic of site assessment (e.g., confirmatory sampling, research into the history of the site), incidental engineering work (e.g., inspections to verify that the remedy is complete) or similar ancillary tasks.
+Note, a contract that is principally purposed for construction may include tasks performed by the contractor or its subcontractor that are more characteristic of site assessment (e.g., confirmatory sampling, research into the history of the site), incidental engineering work (e.g., inspections to verify that the remedy is complete), or similar ancillary tasks.

 Remediation activities that are classified as “Construction” costs include: